Corporate Services

 When we are appointed as liquidators, we see that the best interests of all stakeholders, be they the shareholders, creditors and any other party, are safeguarded.
 Where necessary, we also appoint experts to assist in the liquidation and realisation of the assets of the company and in the collection and settlement of liabilities.

-We also accept appointments as liquidation accountants.
-In these instances, we liaise and work hand in hand with the liquidators.
-We assist liquidators in the preparation of liquidation accounts and scheme of distributions.
+We also accept appointments as liquidation auditors.
+We may also assist liquidators in the preparation of liquidation accounts and scheme of distributions.

 Sale of Business Concerns